sapegin/washingcode-book/manuscript/book.md

 // And later it's used like this
 <Button>{getButtonLabel(decision.id)}</Button>;
 ```

+The object syntax is a bit more lightweight and readable then the `switch` statement.

 But we can make this code more idiomatic for React by converting our `getButtonLabel` function into a React component: